jsabater/calabruix/content/posts/proxmox/pve/cloud-init/index.md

    /var/lib/vz/template/cloud/debian-12-genericcloud-amd64.qcow2 local
 ```

 In Proxmox, `raw` and `qcow2` are common disk image formats, each with distinct advantages and disadvantages.
 The former offers potentially better performance due to its simplicity, while the latter provides features like snapshots, compression, and dynamic resizing, albeit with a slight performance overhead.
-The choice depends on specific needs and the underlying storage type[^2].
+The choice depends on specific needs and the underlying storage type[^1].

-[^2]: The [Proxmox storage documentation](https://pve.proxmox.com/wiki/Storage) explains how `/var/lib/vz` maps to the `local` storage type.
+[^1]: The [Proxmox storage documentation](https://pve.proxmox.com/wiki/Storage) explains how `/var/lib/vz` maps to the `local` storage type.

 Next, attach the disk to the VM:

 ```bash
 qm set 9000 --scsi0 local:9000/vm-9000-disk-0.qcow2,format=qcow2,iothread=1,discard=on,serial=os
 ```

+Using `virtio-scsi-single` type of virtual SCSI controller and the `serial` attribute helps ensure a consistent and unique identifier for the disk (such as `/dev/disk/by-id/scsi-0QEMU_QEMU_HARDDISK_os`), which can then be safely used in Ansible playbooks and configuration files.

+> If you consistently use `virtio-scsi-single` and always set a unique `serial` for each disk, the `/dev/disk/by-id/scsi-0QEMU_QEMU_HARDDISK_<serial>` symlink will be stable across reboots and clones, regardless of device order.
+However, changing controller type, omitting/changing the serial, or upgrading to a Proxmox/QEMU version that alters disk presentation could result in a different symlink.

 The next step is to configure a CD-ROM drive, which will be used to pass the Cloud-Init data to the VM: